shalivan/shalivan.github.io/_posts/PSY/09-01-01-Narration.md

 ### Mystery

 ### Meaning
 Semiotics symbolism and archetypes. of sign process, which is any form of activity, conduct, or any process that involves signs, including the production of meaning.

 #####  collective unconscious
 Structure of collective mind shared by all humans.
 Jung: is populated by instincts and archetypes Universal through shared by all cultures
 - Love, Injustice, Freedom, Honor, Liberty, Vengin, Survival, Fear, Guilt

 ### Emotions

 emotions :
 - thrill
 - positive
-- interest rythm,
+- interest rhythm,

 [Human Motivation](/motivation/)

 - do you have power over the world

 ---

 # Characters

+The Art of inventing character book !!!

 Driven by external / internal motivations

 - name, birth day, age, best friend, worst enemy, places they have been, things they have done,  what want accomplished, what afraid, what like to do, hidden talent, deepest secret